CAADRIA/caadria.github.io/conf/index.md

 Projects that involve innovative use of computational processes in architecture and urban design, and innovative processes in manufacturing and construction are encouraged to be submitted.
 The CAADRIA 2021 conference hosts welcome in particular innovative projects that are in planning or have been recently completed in Hong Kong, the Greater Bay Area or South East Asia.
 The poster format is A1 portrait, the content should consist of maximum 10 images, a text description of 500 words, and image captions.
 Acceptance will be subject to a review by the conference organising committee.

-* Submission of Posters: 1 February 2021
+* Submission of Posters: 7 March 2021
-* Notification of Poster Acceptance: 1 March 2021
+* Notification of Poster Acceptance: 12 March 2021
 * For submissions, visit the CAADRIA 2021 website.
 <br />